-Spectrum’s core mission is to streamline, accelerate, and promote the translation of basic discoveries into practical solutions that improve human health.
-Working across Stanford University, Spectrum supports this mission through education programs, research support and infrastructure, innovation funding, and consortium collaborations.
+The core mission is to accelerate the translation of basic scientific discoveries into practical solutions that improve human health, accomplished through educational programs, research support, infrastructure improvements and innovation funding.

-Harry B. Greenberg, MD, the Joseph D. Grant Professor of Medicine and Microbiology and Immunology has served as the Spectrum Program Director since Spectrum’s inception in 2008.
-As Director of Spectrum, he reports directly to the University Vice Provost and Dean of Research (Dr. Ann Arvin).
-As the Senior Associate Dean for Research he reports directly to the Dean of the School of Medicine (Dr. Lloyd Minor).
+Harry B. Greenberg, MD, the Joseph D. Grant Professor of Medicine and Microbiology and Immunology, has served as the Spectrum Program Director since Spectrum’s inception in 2008.
+As Director, he reports directly to Ann Arvin, MD, the University's Vice Provost and Dean of Research.
+As the Senior Associate Dean for Research, he reports to Lloyd Minor, MD, Dean of the medical school.

 Spectrum Executive Committee